 To this end, all our staff have a duty to take any allegations or suspicions of abuse seriously and respond to them swiftly and appropriately.
 Our staff are responsible for reporting any concerns to the safeguarding team at school as soon as possible.
 We work closely with other agencies such as health authorities, social services and the police to ensure we fulfil our obligations to the children in our care.
 As already stated, our first concern is the well-being of the children in our care.
 We are as open and honest as we can be in these matters and will discuss any issues with parents, however there are occasions when we have to consult other agencies before we contact parents/carers.

-Our Designated Safeguarding Officers are: Andrew Spooner (Headteacher), Elizabeth Mathers and Lorna Page (Deputy Headteachers)
+Our Designated Safeguarding Officers are: Andrew Spooner (Headteacher), Elizabeth Mathers (SENCO) and Lorna Page (Deputy Headteacher)

 Information sharing with other agencies: